luechenchris/orbaone-ios-sdk/README.md

 ## 2. Install as a CocoaPod

-To install the SDK using CocoaPods, add the following to your xcode project's podfile:
+To install the SDK using CocoaPods, add the following to the application's podfile:

 ```
 pod 'OrbaOneSdk'